21 Dec 2021

 Sue Giles AM

-Sue has worked as the Artistic Director since 2000, and her life changed when she walked through the Polyglot door on a cold winter’s day in July.
-Since then, she has flung herself into the joyous, chaotic, thoughtful and surprising world of children as audiences and as co-creators, extending her career experience as an actor, writer and director into the rich and ever-changing world of theatre for young audiences.
+Sue was the Artistic Director and co-CEO of Polyglot Theatre from 2000-2022.
+During her 22-year tenure, she flung herself into the joyous, chaotic, thoughtful and surprising world of children as audiences and as co-creators, extending her career experience as an actor, writer and director into the rich and ever-changing world of theatre for young audiences.

-Sue has been able to follow a particular path of participation with Polyglot, broadening ideas of what theatre can be, how play can re-imagine performance, how the benefits of fun are underestimated and how children can change the world with their instincts, voices, bodies, energy and opinions.
+Sue was able to follow a particular path of participation with Polyglot, broadening ideas of what theatre can be, how play can re-imagine performance, how the benefits of fun are underestimated and how children can change the world with their instincts, voices, bodies, energy and opinions.

 Sue has had many highlights at Polyglot – the unexpected artistic discoveries, the collaborations that turn into friendships, the passion and courage of her colleagues, and the way people fall in love with the infinitely satisfying work of making art with and for children.